microsoft/ELL/interfaces/javascript/ell_module/README.md

 To run the tests
 ----------------

-1. Make sure you build the module (follow the required steps from the previous section) from the root EMLLModule folder.
+1. Make sure you build the module (follow the required steps from the previous section) from the root ELLModule folder.
 2. cd test/js
 3. run npm install.
-This should install the pre-requisites to run the tests for EMLL APIs
+This should install the pre-requisites to run the tests for ELL APIs
 4. Run `node <filename>.js` to run the test.

 _Note: The tests currently only work in Windows_